 What to do in an emergency

 - to report an emergency incident, contact the emergency services immediately on telephone: 999

 - do not report emergencies directly to the council

-Find out more about what to do if there is an emergency via North Yorkshire Local Resilience Forum (NYLRF) or download our 'R U prepared?' booklet to find out more about the measures you can take, so you know what to do in an emergency, to help keep you and your family safe.
+Find out more about what to do in an emergency via the North Yorkshire Local Resilience Forum (NYLRF) or download our 'R U prepared?' booklet for information about how to keep you and your family safe.

 - natural disasters, for example, floods

-Find out about our The Major Incident Response Team (MIRT).
+Find out about our Major Incident Response Team (MIRT).

-If the emergency services tell us there is a major incident, we will follow the instructions in our emergency plan.
+If the emergency services tell us there's a major incident, we can enact a variety of different plans.

 - road diversions